-Although the compute resources in EGI-ACE are provided by independent resource centers member of the EGI Federated Cloud, once you gain access to the EOSC Cloud Compute platform (see Section 2), you can access all resources, irrespective of which provider is hosting them, using the same identity.
+Although the compute resources in EGI-ACE are provided by independent resource centres that are members of the EGI Federated Cloud, once you gain access to the EOSC Cloud Compute platform (see Section 2), you can access all resources, regardless of the provider hosting them, using the same account.

-The Cloud Compute service in EGI-ACE supports executing multiple kinds of compute- and data-intensive workloads (both batch and interactive), hosting long-running services (e.g. web servers, databases, or applications servers), and creating disposable testing and development environments on VMs.
+The Cloud Compute service in EGI-ACE supports the execution of multiple kinds of compute- and data-intensive workloads (both batch and interactive), hosting long-running services (e.g., Web servers, databases, or applications servers), and the creation of disposable testing and development environments on VMs.
 You can select the hardware configurations (CPU, memory, GPU, disk) for your VMs.
 You can also run any Operating System or application, by leveraging the VM images and available applications from the software distribution services described in the Section 5.1.

-When scientific projects need different computing power at different moments in time, the number of VMs can be automatically scaled, both up and down, to meet demand, by employing an elastic computing cluster (see Section 6.3.2).
+When scientific projects need different computing power at different moments in time, the number of VMs can be automatically scaled, both up and down, to meet the demand, by employing an elastic computing cluster (see Section 6.3.2).

 Working with VMs is easy, you can use a graphical user interface (GUI) of an orchestrator, e.g. Infrastructure Manager (see Section 6.3.1), to create new virtual servers, attach some block storage to them, and enclose them within custom-designed Virtual Networks (VNs) that include built-in firewalls to add layers of protection.
-A few clicks and minutes later you will be able to access the machine via Secure Shell (SSH) and begin running software or importing data.
+A few clicks and minutes later you will be able to access the machine via Secure Shell (SSH) and start running software or importing data.